 Red Rocks Park and Amphitheatre

-With incredible acoustics, a massive state that emerges from the surrounding cliffs, and 365-degree views, the Red Rock Amphitheatre is absolutely stunning.
-You’ll never forget seeing a concert here, and you’ll be delighted by the whole sensory experience.
+With incredible acoustics, a massive stage that emerges from the surrounding cliffs, and 365-degree views, the Red Rocks Amphitheatre is absolutely stunning.
+You’ll never forget seeing a concert here, and you’ll be delighted by the sensory experience.

 Even if you aren’t keen on live music, it’s still worth a day trip from Denver.
 Multiple hiking trails wind throughout the gorgeous red rocks, letting you soak up the views of the Rocky Mountains and the Great Plains.

 The Visitor Center is free and open daily and features exhibits dedicated to famous musicians who have rocked the theater over the years.
 Red Rocks Park is only a 40-minute drive from Denver.

 Looking to escape the busy city and get out into nature but only have a short amount of time to spare?
 Roxborough State Park is an ideal option.
 With a quick 40-minute drive from Denver, you’ll be in the heart of the mountains at this stunning Colorado state park.
 Enjoy several simple hiking trails of varying intensity, many of which are easy-to-moderate routes only about a mile long.

 One of the coolest state parks near Denver, Roxborough State Park offers some nice short hikes that won’t exhaust you if you have a night on the town planned for later in the evening.
 You’ll have the opportunity to stop at several lookouts that offer incredible views of the park’s red rocks and huge rock formations.
 Roxborough State Park is a popular spot for photographers, especially during the spring wildflower bloom.